 Neuro-Ophthalmology

-Whitsett Vision Group offers comprehensive neuro-ophthalmology services by Dr. Cybele Woon, one of our experienced physicians, and a sub-specialist in neuro-ophthalmology who has completed a neuro-ophthalmology fellowship.
+Whitsett Vision Group offers comprehensive neuro-ophthalmology services by Dr. Cybele Woon, one of our experienced physicians with a sub-specialty in neuro-ophthalmology.
 Dr. Woon is one of only a handful of neuro-ophthalmologists in Houston, making her expertise invaluable to Whitsett Vision Group.

 Up-to-date diagnostic equipment and state-of-the-art facilities complement our caring staff, who recognize that patients with neuro-ophthalmological problems require communication and counseling along with comprehensive clinical services.